karote00/handoff/templates/basic/.project/ai-quick-start.md

 ## ⚡ Emergency Shortcuts

 **Human says "just figure it out"**:
-1. Set engagement level to `auto-pilot`
+1. Switch to `automatic` collaboration mode
-2. Analyze codebase patterns
+2. Analyze codebase patterns independently
 3. Document all assumptions in `.project/assumptions.md`
 4. Proceed with conservative choices

 **Human seems junior/uncertain**:
-1. Switch to `beginner` expertise level
+1. Switch to `guided` collaboration mode
-2. Provide multiple choice options
+2. Present multiple choice options with explanations
-3. Explain architectural concepts
+3. Explain architectural concepts clearly
-4. Use guided decision-making
+4. Use structured decision-making process

 **Human is in a hurry**:
-1. Use `medium-engagement` mode
+1. Use `review-only` collaboration mode
-2. Focus on `key-decisions-only` reviews
+2. Complete tasks efficiently and batch for review
 3. Make reasonable assumptions quickly
-4. Document decisions for later review
+4. Document decisions for later validation

+**Human wants to learn**:
+1. Use `collaborate` mode with educational focus
+2. Explain reasoning behind decisions
+3. Show alternative approaches and trade-offs
+4. Encourage questions and discussion

 ## 🔧 Key Files to Reference